Go-To Guide For Backlink Analysis

 Another good tool to use is the Google Search Console.
 It’s a free tool and gives you several insights on how your backlinks are trending, including how many links and domains are currently linking to your website.
 However, if you’re looking for advanced features, you’ll need to use a tool like Ahrefs, SEMRUSH, or Moz.

-This is another powerful SEO platform that’s stacked with features and insights.
+platform that’s stacked with features and insights.
 SEMRUSH is more than just a backlink analysis tool.
 However, their backlink analysis comes with a handful of features to help you gain deep insights.

 One of the cool features they have is the Toxicity Score which tells you if you have toxic links and what these links are.
 Toxic links can negatively impact your domain and lower your rankings.
 So, it’s important to keep an eye on your toxicity score.